 If you want to access the latest thoughts of David Parmenter, buy one of his nine toolkits or his Finance Function package deal.
 His toolkits are constantly updated and are a comprehensive (100 page) guide to get you to make change in the areas covered.
 Each toolkit comes with accompanying electronic templates to get your implementation started.
 On time of acquisition David reviews and updates the tookit as appropriate.
 These toolkits are printed, signed and posted to the purchaser.

 David Parmenter’s Mini-Toolkits

-For areas which are not covered by a toolkit David Parmenter has written a shorter (20- 30 pages) working guide to help you make progress.
+For areas which are not covered by a toolkit I have written a shorter (20- 30 pages) working guide to help you make progress.
 They can be read and absorbed in an hour.
-All you need to do is puchase them via the paypal link and I will send you the working guides are emailed with accompanying useful E-templates with 48 hours.
+All you need to do is purchase them via the PayPal link and the working guides are emailed with accompanying useful E-templates with 48 hours.
 To buy multiple guides access the special deal.